Jmazher12/DS4002_CS3/README.md

 # DS4002_CS3
-This repository contains the study, deliverable, data, and reference materials necessary to complete a case study on predicting tv show winners using sentiment analysis.
+This repository contains a case overview, data, and reference materials necessary to complete a case study on predicting tv show winners using sentiment analysis.